afifhisham/POS_SYSTEM/README.md

 require_once("connection.php");
 ?>
 ```
-* This code is used to require the PHP file where the code of database connection as shown in **Example/ Tutorial** section is saved.
+* This code is used to require the PHP file where the code of database connection as shown in **Code Example** section is saved.
 This code allowed the other PHP file to use the same database connection.

 2) HTML
 ```html